 But in my opinion, Thanksgiving far outdid Christmas when it came to food!
 Because what’s not to love about super moist turkey (my mom makes the best!), stuffing and pumpkin desserts?

 And of course, there was pretty much always a nice amount of leftovers too, which stretched out the deliciousness even longer.
-My favorite recipe for mom to make with the leftover Thanksgiving turkey was her Amish Turkey Filling.
+My favorite recipe for mom to make with the leftover Thanksgiving turkey was her Amish Turkey and Stuffing Casserole.

 This simple dish combines bread and turkey along with a few other ingredients to make a super yummy filling that is crispy on the outside and soft and moist on the inside.
 It’s classic comfort food, with a nod to Thanksgiving flavor!